Length: ' " - Starting at: $See More Details about this Canoe

 If I were buying a boat today, would I buy another Penobscot 17?
 Probably not.
 I'm very happy with my boat, but if I knew I'd be hitting these bigger rivers as frequently as I do now I would get a more ww specific boat.
 I'd probably get the Old Town Appalachian or a Bell or Esquif.
 However, if I was buying a boat for fishing, flatwater, river running class 1 and 2, and camping I don't think you can go wrong with this boat.
 You'll have years of great memories and great times.
 This boat feels tippy to some people new to canoeing - this is a good thing, you will be rewarded for advancing into a better paddler by growing into a boat that will outperform a beginners boat in every way.

+I've also spent several hours with a friend, fly fishing from this boat and were very comfortable.
+My friend owns a Mad River Explorer and he was impressed with the way this boat handles.
 Lately my son (13 Yrs.old), takes it out on calm flat water BY HIMSELF and is able to move quite well in whatever direction he desires to go.
 He'll also pretend he is the Karate Kid and stand on the gunnals and balance himself.

 Over the 11 years, our needs and useage of a canoe have changed and the Penobscot has met the challenge every time!
 It is light enough that I can put it up on a rack on the back of my truck by myself.